PigStep/ML-Titanic-Kaggle-contest/README.md

-Here is a polished and professional `README.md` for your GitHub repository based on the provided information:

----

 # ML Titanic Kaggle Contest 🚢

 This project is part of the [Kaggle Titanic: Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic/overview) competition.
 The goal is to use machine learning techniques to predict whether a passenger survived the sinking of the RMS Titanic based on available data.